 Deferred tax is provided for using the balance sheet liability method, providing for temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
-Deferred tax provided uses the tax rate applicable at balance date.
+Deferred tax provided uses the tax rate expected to apply when the benefit or liability is realised.